bradhowes/HelpInfoSpotlightOverlay/README.md

 ## Origins

 The code in this package derived from code in the [TutorialSpotlight][ts] package by Artem Mirzabekian.
-However, there were sufficient changes that I created my own. (the demo page shown above is largely from his source with some adjustments to handle "dark" mode.)
+However, there were sufficient changes that I created my own. (the demo page shown above is largely from his source with some adjustments to handle "dark" mode and to show off the `scrollTo` functionality.)

 ## Alternatives